 Photographers and image-makers, of all ages, can submit their work to the RPS International Photography Exhibition.
 Submissions are encouraged from new, emerging and established photographers worldwide.

-This is an unique opportunity to exhibit in a group exhibition at The Royal Photographic Society in Bristol, UK, and other nationwide venues.
-Alongside a prize fund to support future photographic projects, this year we are excited to announce several new awards, including a 2-week solo exhibition and a photographic commission to create new work.
+The IPE presents a unique opportunity to exhibit in a group exhibition at The Royal Photographic Society in Bristol, UK, and other nationwide venues, alongside a prize fund to support future photographic projects.

 Exhibition selection is anonymous throughout, including the award winners, with a changing guest selection panel for each edition.
 The process is both rigorous and fair, where digital image and print work form part of the selection process.
 Each IPE edition is a unique celebration of photography today.

 The next call for entries will be announced in January 2022.
 Sign-up to our newsletter to be the first to know.
 If you have an enquiry, or would like to hire and exhibit the IPE at your venue, email the Exhibitions Team.
 We thank you for your support of the RPS.

 With over 4000 submissions received to the IPE 163 open call in early 2021, we are delighted to announce the 279 shortlisted photographers.

 The guest selection panel shortlisted 848 images from international photographers in 50 countries.

 Congratulations to all of the photographers shortlisted and we would like to wish them all luck in the next stage of the selection process.